bats-core/bats/README.md

 and fails the test if the exit status is non-zero.
 In most cases, this is helpful as you don't need explicit exit status checks.

-Although, it makes it harder to write a test that asserts both the non-zero exit status and the output of the command.
-For such cases, Bats includes a `run` helper that invokes its arguments as a command, saves the exit status and output into special global variables, and then returns with a `0` status code so you can continue to make assertions in your test case.
+However, this makes it harder to write a test that asserts both the non-zero exit status and the output of the command.
+For these cases, Bats includes a `run` helper that invokes its arguments as a command, saves the exit status and output into special global variables, and then returns with a `0` status code so you can continue to make assertions in your test case.